Travel between South Africa's most cosmopolitan city and unique semi-coastal wilderness of Addo Elephant National Park.

-Guests will be met on arrival at Cape Town International Airport from where a day is spent exploring one of the world's most beautiful cities.
+Guests will be met on arrival at Cape Town International Airport for the first leg of the Cape Town to Addo tour.
+Thereafter the day is spent exploring one of the world's most beautiful cities.
 Table Mountain, arguably the most famous natural landmark in Africa is first on the agenda.
 From Table Mountain one of the most impressive views of the world can be enjoyed.
 We also visit the world famous Kirstenbosch Botanical Gardens.
 The garden is home to 4 000 of the 18 000 species of flora which are found in South Africa and creates a most remarkable display.
 At the memorial to Cecil John Rhodes, sweeping views of the entire Cape Flats can be enjoyed and this is where we end an unforgettable day.

 The spectacular Chapman's Peak drive, cut into the 650m high Chapman's Peak leads the tour through the town of Noordhoek to the Cape of Good Hope Nature Reserve.
 A botanical and scenic delight, the reserve is home to several antelope species as well as a great diversity of flowering plants and birds.
 A highlight is sure to be the walk to the edge of Cape Point, where it is said the stormy waters of the Atlantic are met by the calming influence of the Indian Ocean.
 This Cape, which has played such a central role in the tales and legends of the ocean, was and remains an important landmark.

 The tour traces False Bay on the way back to Cape Town and includes a visit to Boulders Beach, an attractive secluded haven which comprises a tumble of huge round rocks on a sandy shore.
 The boulders are ideal vantage points for observing the colony of mainland-based African penguins from.